How Long Does It Take to Get a Grant Proposal Approved?

 You also need to consider the time spent preparing your proposal, finding suitable funders, and cultivating those funders.
 Many grant writers send grant applications to foundations they've never had contact with.
 That's a mistake.

 Networking with a foundation lays the groundwork for a better grant and a possible approval.
-Contact can be as simple as a phone call to a program officer to see if there might be interest in your project to making a contact with foundation staff at a conference.
+Contact can be as simple as a phone call to a program officer to see if there might be interest in your project to making a contact with the foundation staff at a conference.
 Also, don't overlook the chance that someone on your board or one of your donors knows someone at the foundation.
-Check out these ideas for networking with funders.

 Although waiting for that first grant approval may seem agonizing, once your grants program is part of your organization's ongoing fundraising efforts, you are likely to have several grants in progress at any given time.
 So the space between grants will seem shorter.